 Woodside Hall is the smaller of two female dorms on the High School campus.
 It is home to 19 teenage girls, two fantastic live-in teachers (Ms. Hodges and Ms. Knight), and the O’Riordan family.
-There are four double rooms and eleven single rooms in the house, and the residents range from eighth graders to seniors.
+There are four double rooms and eleven single rooms in the house, and the residents range from ninth graders to seniors.

 About the Houseparent

 Jennifer O’Riordan began working at Landmark in 2012 in the math department and became the houseparent of Woodside in 2015.
 She and her husband, Tom, have two young boys, Thomas and Patrick.
 When Jenn is not houseparenting, you can find her working in the student store, teaching a math class in Governor’s Landing, or just enjoying a walk to the beach.
-Tom also teaches in the math department and coaches cross country and track — so don’t be surprised if your daughter comes home and expresses interest in one of those sports!
+Tom also teaches in the math department and coaches cross country and track—so don’t be surprised if your daughter comes home and expresses interest in one of those sports!

 —Jennifer O'Riordan, houseparent